 IGNORE_SERVER_IDSoption for the

 CHANGE MASTER TOstatement.
 This option works with statement-based and row-based logging formats.
-Another method to filter out changes on some slaves is to use a
+Another method to filter out changes on some replicas is to use a

 WHEREclause that includes the relation